Topics Map > Communication and Collaboration > Lync / Skype for Business

 On this page, you can learn how to use instant messaging, audio calls, video calls, and presence information to communicate with Skype users while using Microsoft Skype for Business and vice-versa.

 Microsoft Skype for Business supports connectivity with the consumer version of Skype.
-This connectivity lets Skype for Business users add Skype contacts using the contact's Skype ID or Microsoft Account.
+This connectivity lets Skype for Business users add Skype contacts using the contact's Microsoft Account.
 Skype users can also add Skype for Business users to their contacts list.
 Skype for Business and Skype users will be able to communicate using instant messaging, see each others presence, and initiate audio calls.

 Instructions for adding a consumer Skype user to your Skype for Business contact list can be found at: https://support.office.com/en-us/article/Add-a-contact-in-Skype-for-Business-89338023-2adf-4f5c-90b6-f8b6f72fadd1.